ubisoft/mixer/dccsync/blender_data/README.md

     s.bl_rna.properties['gravity'].array_dimensions
         <bpy_int[3], FloatProperty.array_dimensions>

-So in this case `type(gravity)` is the easiest way to find out how to store this attribute.
+So in this case `type(s.gravity)` is the easiest way to find out how to store this attribute.

 In some cases, it can be obtained from the `bl_rna` of the attribute, but is does not always exist.
 For instance, `bl_rna` does not exist for some properties